MohamedRadwan-DevOps/devops-step-by-step/source/mentoring-service/source/agenda.md

 Discuss one or more topics selected by the mentors, based on priority and time constraints.
 This provides an opportunity for members to learn from the mentors and discuss topics of interest to the community.

 ## Mentor MeetUp

-The meeting will be divided into four parts:
+The meeting is divided into four parts:

 ### Part 1: News